sillsdev/lang-font-picker/README.md

 pnpm add -g nx@18
 ```

-(Use Nx v18 because there are testing issues with v19.)
+(Use Nx v18 because tests hang with v19, which may be fixed >19.6.1).

 (If you choose not to install Nx globally, you will have to prefix `pnpm` to all `nx [...]` commands in this README.
 For example, `nx test lang-font-picker` becomes `pnpm nx test lang-font-picker`.)